Pelvic Floor Exercises for Pregnant Women

 Recommended Frequency

-Consistency trumps intensity.
+Consistency beats intensity.
 Aim for:

 • Frequency: 3–5 times daily.